 Alright, I know, I could do better on the name.
-But the thing is, I’ve been calling it that for as long as I can remember and whenever you ask someone “Hey you know that banana stuff at Shoney’s” they always reply “Oh yeah, you mean bananas in red stuff?”.
+But the thing is, I’ve been calling it that for as long as I can remember, and whenever you ask someone “Hey you know that banana stuff at Shoney’s” they always reply “Oh yeah, you mean bananas in red stuff?”.
 So today, on Southern Plate, we’re just gonna call it what it is and anyone with eyes can see that it is bananas in red stuff.
 But if the professionals ask, it’s a bananas with strawberry glaze recipe, okay?

-If you are familiar with the Shoney’s breakfast bar you know how wonderful this stuff is.
+If you are familiar with Shoney’s breakfast bar you know how wonderful this stuff is.
 It’s the belle of the ball.
 Light tasting, slightly sweet, filling, and refreshing, I’ve longed (literally, longed) for the recipe for years.
-Then a few years back me and Mama found ourselves talking about it yet again.
-We’ve gone over all sorts of possible scenarios from diluted jello to a grenadine based sauce.
-The thing is, though, it has to be simple for a restaurant like Shoney’s to turn it out on the scale that they do and restaurants are notoriously creative when it comes to creating dishes using what they already have on hand.
-It dawned on us, what is Shoney’s specialty?
+Then a few years back Mama and I found ourselves talking about it yet again.
+We’ve gone over all sorts of possible scenarios from diluted jello to a grenadine-based sauce.
+The thing is, though, it has to be simple for a restaurant like Shoney’s to turn it out on the scale that they do.
+It then dawned on us, what is Shoney’s specialty?
 Strawberry pie.
 So what would they have on hand at all times?
 Strawberry glaze!

-Oh goodness folks, we’ve hit pay dirt!
+Oh goodness, folks, we’ve hit pay dirt!
 Here’s the recipe for bananas with strawberry glaze and I hope you make it soon.

-- Bananas (you want your bananas to be ripe, but not overly ripe because we want a little firmness left in them.
+- Bananas (you want your bananas to be ripe, but not overly ripe because we want a little firmness left in them).

 Pour your glaze into a mixing bowl.

-Using the container the glaze came in, fill it up with cold water and pour that in the mixing bowl as well.
+Using the container the glaze came in, fill it up with cold water and pour that into the mixing bowl as well.

 Now mix this on medium speed until completely blended.

-It really helps to do this with an electric mixer because its just globby and slightly annoying to do it with a spoon.
-Apparently glaze and water are like siblings, they only get along when forced to. 🙂
+It really helps to do this with an electric mixer because it’s just globby and slightly annoying to do it with a spoon.

 Now slice your bananas into a medium bowl.

-Now pour your red stuff over the bananas in your bowl.
+Now pour your strawberry glaze over the sliced banana in your bowl.

 Just for you, I dished it all out into pretty little dessert dishes to take a photo and spent a few minutes pretending I wasn’t going to eat it all myself. 🙂